carpentries/instructor-training/_episodes/02-practice-learning.md

 > — Kunal Marwaha, SWC instructor
 {: .quotation}

-If our goal is to help novices construct a new mental model of a new intellectual domain, this will impact our teaching.
+If our goal is to help novices construct an accurate and useful mental model of a new intellectual domain, this will impact our teaching.
 For example, we principally want to help learners form the right categories and make connections among concepts.
 We *don't* want to overload them with a slew of unrelated facts, as this will be confusing.

 An important practical implication of this latter point is the pace at which we teach.
-Software Carpentry's [lesson on the Unix shell][swc-shell-novice] only introduces 22 commands, and we usually spend two and a half hours working through it.
-Six and a half minutes per command may seem glacially slow, but the lesson's real purpose is to teach learners about paths, history, wildcards, pipes and filters, command-line arguments, redirection, and all the other big ideas on which the shell depends, and without which people cannot understand how to use commands.
+In the first main episode of Software Carpentry's [lesson on the Unix shell][swc-shell-novice], which covers "Navigating Files and Directories", there are only four "commands" for 40 minutes of teaching.
+Ten minutes per command may seem glacially slow, but that episodes's real purpose is to teach learners about paths; later on, they will learn about history, wildcards, pipes and filters, command-line arguments, redirection, and all the other big ideas on which the shell depends, and without which people cannot understand how to use commands.

-That model also includes things like:
+That mental model of the shell also includes things like:

 *   Anything you repeat manually, you'll eventually get wrong (so let the computer repeat things for you by using tab completion